 1. Rasputin was a Siberian preacher, spiritual advisor and faith healer who arrived in St Petersburg in 1904.

 2. He became a regular counsellor to the tsarina because of his ability to ease the suffering of her haemophiliac son.

 3. In time Rasputin won the tsarina’s trust while acquiring a reputation as a notorious drunk and philanderer.

 4. From late 1915 he provided Alexandra with political advice, leading to the sacking and turnover of ministers.

-5. Rasputin was also the focus point of tsarist propaganda and his presence threatened to bring down the dynasty.
-As a result he was assassinated by a conservative clique in December 1916.
+5. Rasputin was also the focal point of tsarist propaganda and his presence threatened to bring down the dynasty.
+As a result, he was assassinated by a conservative clique in December 1916.

 This page was written by Jennifer Llewellyn, John Rae and Steve Thompson.
 To reference this page, use the following citation:

 J. Llewellyn et al, “Grigori Rasputin” at Alpha History, https://alphahistory.com/russianrevolution/grigori-rasputin/, 2014, accessed [date of last access].